Bride of Ollichon - Rebecca

 What was your inspiration to go dress-less?

-How did you feel in your two piece?
+How did you feel in your outfit?

 Will you wear it again?